Dunrovin Lifestyle Magazine

 D@D Members Visit Dunrovin

 Dunrovin was privileged to host a couple of our Days At Dunrovin community members recently.
 Velma (D@D handle of Dalady), and Bev (D@D handle of BBond), and her husband, Ed, met up for the first time in early June at Dunrovin.
 Velma is from Eastern Washington, while Bev and Ed are from Oklahoma.
-Velma and Bev and been conversing for years on the D@D chat, so it was a big treat for them to spend time together with us.
+Velma and Bev have been conversing for years on the D@D chat, so it was a big treat for them to spend time together with us.
 During their stay, we toured parts of the Bitterroot Valley together.

 It was a lovely day for a road trip, so we took our time checking out the sights.
 Here they are in front of Montana's first church, St. Mary's in Stevensville.